rlundy/docs/docs/core/docker/docker-basics-dotnet-core.md

 > [!div class="checklist"]
 > * Created a local .NET Core app
 > * Created a Dockerfile to build your first container
-> * Built and ran your Dockerized app
+> * Built and run your Dockerized app

 ## Next steps